darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 - Document/resource management - taxonomies

 Who does it?
-Anyone who can look at information both from a broad and detailed perspective, cares about language, description, and what the user needs
+Anyone who can look at information both from a broad and detailed perspective, cares about language, description, and what the user .

 Categories
 ~~~~~~~~~~

 Activity
 --------
-Individually write 5 foods on sticky notes
+Individually write 5 foods on sticky notes.
-Group together and sort by categories
+Group together and sort by categories.

 Classic category theory
 -----------------------
-- Categories are based on shared properties
+- Categories are based on shared properties.
 - Categories with boundaries - things are in or out - western thinking - understanding how
-  we think we think
+  we think we think.
 - Aristotle period philosopher had ideas of how things work and embedded in
-  western thought
+  western thought.
-- All categories are of equal importance
+- All categories are of equal importance.

 Modern category theory
 ----------------------